ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 | 7 _all versions_ (available only on bare metal servers) | 02 October 2026 |
 | 6.7 _all versions_ (available only on bare metal servers) | 15 October 2022 |
 | 6.5 _all versions_ (available only on bare metal servers) | 15 October 2022 |
-{: caption="Table 9.
-Lifecycle for VMware operating systems" caption-side="bottom"}
+{: caption="Lifecycle for VMware operating systems" caption-side="bottom"}

 Cascade Lake-based servers with VMware vSphere 8.x don't support TPM 1.2 or secure boot.
 {: note}